CopticScriptorium/coptic-nlp/README.md

 ### Python libraries

 The NLP pipeline will run on Python 2.7+ or Python 3.5+ (2.6 and lower are not supported).
-Required libraries:

-  * requests
-  * numpy
-  * pandas
-  * scikit-learn==0.19.0

-You should be able to install these manually via pip if necessary (i.e. `pip install scikit-learn==0.19.0`).

-Note that some versions of Python + Windows do not install numpy correctly from pip, in which case you can download compiled binaries for your version of Python + Windows here: https://www.lfd.uci.edu/~gohlke/pythonlibs/, then run for example:

-`pip install c:\some_directory\numpy‑1.15.0+mkl‑cp27‑cp27m‑win_amd64.whl`
+See requirements.txt for required libraries.

 ### External dependencies

-The pipeline also requires **perl** and **java** to be available (the latter only for parsing).
-Note you will also need binaries of TreeTagger and MaltParser 1.8 if you want to use POS tagging and parsing.
+The pipeline also requires **perl** for segmentation.
+If you want to use the old marmot tagger instead of flair (not recommended), or the old Malt parser model or Marmot tagging model (also not recommended) instead of the Python models, **java** needs to be available.
+Additionally if you want to use the old TreeTagger for POS tagging and lemmatization, TreeTagger must be installed.
 These are not included in the distribution but the script will offer to attempt to download them if they are missing.

-**Note on older Linux distributions**: the latest TreeTagger binaries do not run on some older Linux distributions.
+**Note on using TreeTagger with older Linux distributions**: the latest TreeTagger binaries do not run on some older Linux distributions.
 When automatically downloading TreeTagger, the script will attempt to notice this.
 If you receive the error `FATAL: kernel too old`, please contact @amir-zeldes or open an issue describing your Linux version so it can be added to the script handler.
-The compatible older version of TreeTagger can be downloaded manually from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/tree-tagger-linux-3.2-old5.tar.gz
+The compatible older version of TreeTagger can be downloaded manually from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/data/tree-tagger-linux-3.2-old5.tar.gz.
+This should not be necessary is you are using our recommended Python tagger built using flair.

 ## Command line usage